-Isometric 3D was taken to another level the following year when Ultimate Play the Game released Knight Lore, an action-adventure quest of collecting the ingredients needed to stop protagonist Sabreman turning into a "werewolf".
+Isometric 3D was taken to another level the following year when Ultimate Play the Game released Knight Lore, an action-adventure quest of collecting the ingredients needed to stop protagonist Sabreman turning into a "werewolf."
 Ultimate, a trading name of Ashby Computers & Graphics, were rare among British game companies in already having experience of creating arcade machine games before the home computer boom.
-They became well respected for a series of superbly realised and highly successful computer games such as the platformer Jetpac and action-adventure Atic Atac.
-The company cultivated an air of mystery; their lead developers, brothers Tim and Chris Stamper, rarely gave interviews, which paradoxically led to even greater press interest and a loyal fan base.
-Convinced they had a winner, Ultimate delayed the release of Knight Lore for some months to avoid upsetting the market for their other games.
+They became well respected for a series of superbly realized and highly successful computer games such as the platform game Jetpac and action-adventure Atic Atac.
+The company cultivated an air of mystery; the lead developers, brothers Tim and Chris Stamper, rarely gave interviews, which paradoxically led to even greater press interest and a loyal fan base.
+Convinced it had a winner, Ultimate delayed the release of Knight Lore for some months to avoid upsetting the market for its other games.
 Whereas Ant Attack featured an expansive but essentially static city where nothing moved save for the player and the ants, Knight Lore used isometric 3D to create a miniature interactive world.
-Essentially a three-dimensional platform game, Knight Lore was a maze of claustrophobic dungeons that exploited the extra dimension to good effect, with objects that could be moved around, puzzles that needed to be solved in three axes and hazards hiding behind things.
-The graphics were also precisely detailed; the animated paroxysms of Sabreman as he turned into a werewulf were a joy to behold.
-It was an approach widely considered revolutionary; Crash magazine's reviewer declared that it "resembles nothing I've played before".
+Essentially a three-dimensional platform game, Knight Lore was a maze of claustrophobic dungeons that exploited the extra dimension to good effect, with objects that could be moved around, puzzles that needed to be solved in three axes, and hazards hiding behind things.
+The graphics were also precisely detailed; the animated paroxysms of Sabreman as he turned into a werewolf were a joy to behold.
+It was an approach widely considered revolutionary; Crash magazine's reviewer declared that it "resembles nothing I've played before."

 A good game was not just about the graphics technique employed, but also about using it to make a fun experience that was large enough to entertain players for a good few hours.
 Batman, for example, had a 150 rooms to explore of puzzles, enemies and items, requiring another set of techniques to fit the game into the confines of the Spectrum's memory.
 "It required some intense storage, so the maps and things were incredibly condensed," recalls Ritman.
 The following year he and artist Bernie Drummond surpassed even this, with Head Over Heels, another detailed, and rather surreal, isometric game.
 Head Over Heels also offered some impressive gameplay innovations too: enemies that homed in on the player's character as they moved, fiendish combinations of conveyor belts and enemies, and strange Prince Charles-Dalek hybrid creatures controlled by buttons within the game environment itself.
 Most notably, Head Over Heels had two characters with different abilities to control, the doglike Head and Heels, who could be combined into a single symbiotic organism, allowing a number of different ways to play.